wakabibrian/100DaysOfCodeChallenge_Python/Day24/Day24.md

 1. Add High score to snake game
 2. How to Open, Read, and Write to Files using the "with" Keyword
+3. Write and remembering the highest score of the snake game
+4. Understand Relative and Absolute File Paths